Rules

 25) FACE-OFFS:

 -During a face-off, the ball must touch the surface before a player can come in contact with it.
 Players who perform the face-off must face the end of the surface on the side of the opposing territory.
 They are spaced about a stick length and present the entire blade on the surface.
 Their blades must completely clear the space where the ball is to be played.
-All other players must be located at least 6 feet from the location of the two players placing or outside the pitch Round at the center of the surface.
-Should this procedure be violated, the referee will resume play and ask the center player who caused the violation to be replaced by a teammate on the surface.

 26) RESUMPTION OF THE GAME:

--There will be a face-off at the beginning of each period, after a goal or a confusion of the r
+-There will be a face-off at the beginning of each period, after a goal or a confusion of the referee.
+The game always resumes behind the net when the goalkeeper freezes the ball.

 -If the player starts the game before the referee’s whistle, there will be a change of possession.